For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 We will ensure that any syllabus updates or supplements are distributed well in advance of the examination date, so candidates have sufficient preparation time to familiarise themselves with any additional examinable material.
 Where possible, any additional study materials would be provided to candidates free of charge.

-Please note that syllabus updates will only be made in exceptional circumstances and will not be made for every change to legislation included within the syllabus.
-Unless we provide notification through the channels outlined above, all of the syllabus will remain examinable regardless of any changes within the law.
+Please note that syllabus updates will only be made in exceptional circumstances and will not be made for every change to legislation included in the syllabus.
+Unless we provide notification through the channels outlined above, all of the syllabus will remain examinable regardless of any changes in the law.

 For further guidance on this issue, candidates should regularly check our website or consult their force examinations officer during their preparation period.
 Candidates should not contact the College of Policing exams team directly with queries.